MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/writing-help-for-windows-powershell-scripts-and-functions.md

 ---
-description: Writing Help for PowerShell Scripts and Functions ms.date: 09/13/2016 ms.topic: reference
+description: Writing Help for PowerShell Scripts and Functions ms.date: 07/10/2023 ms.topic: reference
 title: Writing Help for PowerShell Scripts and Functions
 ---
 # Writing Help for PowerShell Scripts and Functions

-PowerShell scripts and functions should be fully documented whenever they are shared with others.
-The `Get-Help` cmdlet displays the script and function help topics in the same format as it displays help for cmdlets, and all of the `Get-Help` parameters work on script and function help topics.
+PowerShell scripts and functions should be fully documented whenever they're shared with others.
+The `Get-Help` cmdlet displays the script and function help topics in the same format as it displays help for cmdlets, and all the `Get-Help` parameters work on script and function help topics.

 PowerShell scripts can include a help topic about the script and help topics about each functions in the script.
 Functions that are shared independently of scripts can include their own help topics.